apache/arrow/docs/source/format/Intro.rst

 List
 ----

-The list type enables values of the same type being stacked together in a sequence of values in each column slot.
-The layout is similar to binary or string type as it has offsets buffer to define where the sequence of values starts and ends with all the values of the column being stored consecutively in a values child array.
+The list type enables representing an array where each element is a sequence of elements of the same type.
+The layout is similar to binary or string type as it has an offsets buffer to define where the sequence of values for each element starts and ends, with all the values being stored consecutively in a values child array.

 The offsets in the list type are int32 while in the large list the offsets